DIY Measuring Guide

 North Wall: Outlets/light switch and window

-To create outlet and light switch cutouts on site during installation click here to see our 4” x 6” wall pad insert.
+To create outlet and light switch cutouts on site during installation, click here to see our 4” x 6” wall pad insert.

-How to measure cutouts for wall pads
+How to measure cutouts for wall pads on the north wall

 East Wall